daisywatters/PIC-16B-Project/README.md

 Creates `Plotly map` of recommended colleges and their stats using data frame of recommended colleges.

 1. Creates `scatter_mapbox` where point size is based on size of school, and hover data includes average unweighted GPA, location, acceptance rate, type of institution, and number of students per grade level

+## Conclusion
+That's it!
+Now you can create this college application guide for yourself!